'Damned if they do and damned if they don't': MP hits out at criticism of Oranga Tamariki's decision to return boy

 "I think that there still is a lot of concerns about the conduct of social practice and the ability to listen to what whānau whānui are saying in terms of responsibility, but also to the point where everybody wants good outcomes but only one organisation has the power in that, and that is Oranga Tamariki."

-Ratima told RNZ was not absolving anyone from what happened and said it was a devastating situation.
+Ratima told RNZ he was not absolving anyone from what happened and said it was a devastating situation.

-But he said authorities also needed to be held accountable and had remained unfairly tight lipped.
+But he said authorities also needed to be held accountable and had remained unfairly tight-lipped.